AI @ Toyota

 2015 Q4

-Toyota established a new AI research group focusing on applications like car scheduling, traffic management, and factory operations.
+Toyota established new AI research initiatives focusing on factory scheduling, traffic management, and goods delivery to improve operational efficiency.